SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ### 6.2.4 Interpretation of Primary Outcomes

-#

 The results reveal a consistent and substantial pattern: NOODEIA outperformed traditional instruction across all measured dimensions, with improvements ranging from +58.93% to +143.90%.
-The mean rating shifted from M = 3.15 (slightly below the scale midpoint) in traditional instruction to M = 6.14 (well above the midpoint) with NOODEIA—a transformation from predominantly negative to strongly positive learning experiences.
+The mean rating shifted from M = 3.15 (slightly below the scale midpoint) in traditional instruction to M = 6.14 (well above the midpoint) with NOODEIA.
+This represents a transformation from predominantly negative to strongly positive learning experiences.

 Several findings warrant detailed examination:

 **Confidence (Q5)** showed the largest improvement (+143.90%, p < .0001).
 Under traditional instruction, participants' mean confidence rating of 2.56 fell between "Moderately disagree" and "Slightly disagree," suggesting that conventional methods left struggling students feeling uncertain about their abilities.
 NOODEIA transformed this experience entirely: the mean rating of 6.25 indicates that participants felt confident to "Moderately agree" approaching "Extremely agree."
-The narrow standard deviation in the NOODEIA condition (SD = 0.683 compared to SD = 1.750 for traditional) indicates this was not merely an average shift but a convergence—nearly all participants experienced high confidence with NOODEIA.
-For students already performing below grade level, this confidence transformation has implications beyond the immediate learning session; research on self-efficacy suggests that such positive experiences can cascade into greater willingness to engage with challenging material in the future \[add citation to Bandura's self-efficacy work\].
+The narrow standard deviation in the NOODEIA condition (SD = 0.683 compared to SD = 1.750 for traditional) indicates this was not merely an average shift but a convergence, with nearly all participants experiencing high confidence with NOODEIA.
+For students already performing below grade level, this confidence transformation has implications beyond the immediate learning session; research on self-efficacy suggests that such positive experiences can cascade into greater willingness to engage with challenging material in the future (Bandura, 1977, p.
+195).

 **Independence (Q9)** showed the second-largest improvement (+135.14%, p = .0019).
 The shift from M = 2.31 to M = 5.44 represents a fundamental change in how students perceived their capacity for autonomous learning.
 Under traditional instruction, students felt highly dependent on external help; with NOODEIA's Socratic scaffolding, they perceived themselves as capable of learning on their own.
 This finding has important implications for educational scalability.
-In contexts where teacher shortages limit access to personalized instruction, AI tutoring that builds learner independence—rather than creating new dependencies—offers a path toward sustainable educational support.
+In contexts where teacher shortages limit access to personalized instruction, AI tutoring that builds learner independence, rather than creating new dependencies, offers a path toward sustainable educational support.

 **Fun (Q7)** improved by +119.57% (p = .0008), representing a transformation of the affective learning experience.
 Traditional instruction produced a mean rating of 2.88, indicating that most participants found learning somewhere between "Moderately disagree" and "Slightly disagree" on the enjoyment dimension.
 With NOODEIA, the mean reached 6.31, and the response distribution (Figure 1) shows 11 participants selecting "Extremely agree."
 This finding validates our gamification design grounded in Self-Determination Theory: the XP system, leveling mechanics, and quiz rewards successfully created intrinsic motivation without undermining educational value.